tridactyl/keyboard-api/readme.md

 Hi, and thanks for reviewing!
 Here are some particular questions I would like answered, please also give comments on other topics :)

- - What is best practice for sharing code between api.js and the framescript?
+ - What is best practice for sharing code between api.js and the frame script?
  - Events are sent to at least the web console of a frame/window before or at the same time as they get processed by my frame script.
 How do I stop that?
-(If I call preventDefault() and stopPropagation() in my framescript, the event is still logged by the web console)
+(If I call preventDefault() and stopPropagation() in my frame script, the event is still logged by the web console)
  - Are my conditions in chromeListener (:122) sensible?
  - Why does TAB not emit a keydown event?
  - I'm using a frame script to listen for the events, that will mean duplicating the state of the suppression state machines, unless I make a synchronous call to the chrome process and let that keep the state.
 Which is preferred?
- - Why does using sendSyncMessage in frame.js:log() cause more framescripts to appear when I broadcast the "suppress" message?
+ - Why does using sendSyncMessage in frame.js:log() cause more frame scripts to appear when I broadcast the "suppress" message?

 Pre-empting some questions: